jaysrivatsa/sample_size_calculator/README.md

 # Sample Size Computation
-While performing an AB experiment, the most importing thing to do are
+While performing an AB experiment, the following steps are imperative-
 1. Decide the randomisation unit
-2. Decide the metrics
+2. Choose the metrics - Primary, Secondary, Monitoring and Guardrail metrics
 3. Compute the sample size needed to power the test

-This repo focuses on how to compute sample size needed to power the test.
+This repo focuses on computing the sample size needed to power the test.

 # Types of metrics

 ### Additive metric
 Metrics which are computed per randonmisation unit are known as additive metric.

-For example: If the randomisation unit of a test is user, then dollar spent/user would be an additive metric
+example: If the randomisation unit of a test is user, then amount_spent/user would be an additive metric

-Stats needed for computing sample size
+Stats needed for computing sample size-
 * Metric mean
 * Metric standard deviation